 If you only handwash, this may be a great option for you.
 It holds 12 cups of waste, or roughly 3/4ths of a gallon.
 The lid does not have a filter, but keeps the scent down.
 It’s made to flip up which makes adding waste simple, and can be removed to empty.

-- LEAK PROOF!
-The problem with other composting bins is that...
+- Leak Proof - The problem with other countertop...

-- NO SMELLS!
-Unlike other bins that need two filters to...
+- No Smells - Unlike other bins that need two...

-This one may have a farmhouse look to it, but it’s an excellent option for the average household.
+This one may have a farmhouse look to it, but it’s one of the best countertop compost bins for the average household.
 Just under a gallon of waste will fit in this milk-can inspired bin.
-A plastic liner pail makes it easy to remove the waste material, and there’s a filter in the lid.
+A plastic liner pail makes it easy to remove the waste material, and there’s a charcoal filter in the lid.

-I like that they used steel for the exterior, but to me it seems to defeat the purpose of using steel.
+I like that they used steel for the exterior, but to me it seems to defeat the purpose of making a stainless steel compost bin.
 Metal doesn’t retain odors or stain like plastic can.
 They’ve opted to make the inner pail dark in color to prevent staining.
 But it’s still plastic, and it still can have permanent odor issues.

 The powder-coated steel exterior gives it a rustic look.
 So does the emblazoned “COMPOST” on the side.
 This would look fantastic in a farmhouse kitchen.
 It may not blend as well with industrial kitchens, but that’s style, not function.

-- BETTER VALUE: Most countertop compost pails come with just 1...
+- BETTER VALUE: Most compost pails come with just 1...

-- STAINLESS STEEL FOOD SCRAP CONTAINER: On the inside, our...
+- PURE, PREMIUM STAINLESS STEEL: On the inside, our...

 Let’s face it, most of us like our kitchens to look nice.
 And if you’re one of those folks who has all copper cookware, first off, I’m jealous.
-But you’ll want something that fits your decor.
+But you’ll want one of those countertop compost bins that fits your decor.

-Enter the Gardenatomy bin.
+Enter this lovely compost bin.
 This is similar in construction to the seamless Epica stainless steel model.
 However, it’s been fully copper-plated to heighten its looks.
 Shiny and sleek, it’ll do the task you want it to do.